ZAKI1905/DMSS/README.md

   2. Change directory to the build folder (e.g. cd build)
   3. Run cmake (e.g. cmake ..)
   4. Run make (or make -j)
-  5. This executables should be created inside the build directory.
+  5. The executables should be created inside the build directory.

 ## References